m3o/m3o-cloud/README.md

 ## Development

 This project is the open source self hostable cloud UX built in angular.
+It's currently in maintanence mode as we move onto a Next.js version.

 ## How to run